hclimente/hclimente.github.io/_posts/2025-11-17-online-security.md

 > Throughout this post, I'll be using message to mean data or information.
 This should bring a more concrete picture, but the contents of this post go well beyond bantering on WhatsApp.

-# Algorithm

-Protocols: which algorithm to use.

-- TLS: negotiate a connection between browser and a server, using ECDSA to verify who you are, AES to encrypt the data, and SHA to verify that no packaets were lost.
-- VPNs: same, but setting up a secure tunner between two networks.

 # Confidentiality

 Encryption consists on reversibly transforming a message into an (apparently) random message using a secret key.
 If you have the key, decryption allows you to recover the original information.
 I will focus on __symmetric__ encryption in this section, i.e., the same key is used for both actions.
 [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) is the simplest example.
 Our key is a number, which indicates how many letters we shift the alphabet by: